ni/systemlink-enterprise-examples/Test Plan Operations Examples/README.md

 > passed through the API in plain text and are not encrypted.
 Additionally, the
 > arguments are stored in the database in plain text and can be queried through
 > the API.
 The arguments will also appear in the execution results views.

+> :warning: Arguments are not validated or sanitized by the Work Order service
+> before being passed to the job or notebook.
+Ensure that the the job or
+> notebook properly validate the arguments before using them.
+For example, the
+> `cmd.run` job function allows for shell commands to be executed.
+If the
+> arguments are not properly sanitized, an attacker could execute arbitrary
+> shell commands.